Estimated reading time: 4 minutes

-According to Thailand’s latest census, over 90% of Thai people consider themselves Buddhist, so no wonder there are Buddhists temples all over the country.
-Many of the most impressive temples are located in Thailand’s biggest city, Bangkok.
-We wanted to show you some of our favorite temples in the city area.
+According to Thailand’s latest census, over 90% of Thai people consider themselves Buddhist, so it’s no wonder there are Buddhist temples all over the country.
+Many of Thailand’s most impressive temples are located in Thailand’s biggest city, Bangkok.
+We wanted to show you some of our favoritetemples in the city area.

 Wat Phra Kaew

 Wat Phra Kaew is the most important and most visited Buddhist temple in Bangkok.
 One of the most expressive features of the temple is the Emerald Buddha, even though the statue is only 66 centimeters tall.
 Three times a year the King of Thailand performs a very important ritual to bring good fortune to the country and changes the golden cloak the Emerald Buddha is wearing.
 Wat Phra Kaew is centrally located and easy to reach as it is part of the Grand Palace complex.
 While visiting the temple, you should definitely take a look around in the complex as it is one of the most popular tourist attractions in Thailand with its numerous buildings, halls, pavilions, gardens and courtyards.

 Wat Phra Kaew is located in the Grand Palace Complex which consists of numerous magnificent buildings.

 Wat Pho temple complex has over thousand Buddha statues but is mostly known for the reclining Buddha.
 The reclining Buddha statue is 15 meters tall and 46 meters long which makes it one of the largest Buddha statues in Thailand.
 If you have a couple of extra coins in your pocket, you can drop them into one of the 108 bowls in the chapel to bring good fortune to you.
 If you think you are already lucky enough, you can spend your money on a traditional Thai massage, as one of the first massage schools in Thailand is located in the temple area.